This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safe Alternatives to Raisin Bran

-Looking for safe alternatives to Raisin Bran for your furry friend?
+Looking for safe alternatives to Raisin Bran for your furry friend, especially since some foods like those containing poppy seed toxicity can be hazardous to their health?
 You’re in luck!

 There are plenty of dog-friendly options out there, and you can even find some specifically designed for dogs like this cereal.